gradio-app/gradio/guides/06_other_tutorials/setting_up_a_gradio_demo_for_maximum_performance.md

 ### The `max_size` parameter

 A more blunt way to reduce the wait times is simply to prevent too many people from joining the queue in the first place.
-You can set the maximum number of requests that the queue processes using the `max_size` parameter.
+You can set the maximum number of requests that the queue processes using the `max_size` parameter of `queue()`.
 If a request arrives when the queue is already of the maximum size, it will not be allowed to join the queue and instead, the user will receive an error saying that the queue is full and to try again.
 By default, `max_size=None`, meaning that there is no limit to the number of users that can join the queue.

 Paradoxically, setting a `max_size` can often improve user experience because users are not dissuaded by very long queue wait times.
 Users who are more interested and invested in your demo will keep trying to join the queue, and will be able to get their results faster.